kyrginis/GettingandCleaningData/README.md

 #### Step 2

 * In this step the script applies the function select() on `merged_data` and extracts the subset of columns matching `subject`, `activity`, `mean()` or `std()`.
-We chose not to keep the mean frequency measurements, because in our opinion the assignment does not require the mean frequency measurements, and additionally [the Community Teaching Assistants in the Course Discussion Forums have stated that this selection is accepted][id].
+We chose not to keep the mean frequency measurements, because in our opinion the assignment does not require the mean frequency measurements, and additionally [the Community Teaching Assistants in the Course Discussion Forums have stated that this selection is accepted][Coursera].

 #### Step 3